link to ringley website

 • to ensure that the dwelling is fit for habitation when completed.

-Where these criteria are not met, then anyone with an interest in a dwelling (whether leasehold or freehold) may have a claim against a contractor, developer or designer, i.e., claims can be brought by residents or by owners.
+Where these criteria are not met, then anyone with an interest in a dwelling (whether leasehold or freehold) may have a claim against a contractor, developer, or designer, i.e., claims can be brought by residents or by owners.
 However, a management company will not have a claim under the DPA 1972 because it does not have an ‘interest’ in the dwelling.

 The DPA 1972 only covers “dwellings” which for residential blocks means that the apartments themselves are covered, but the common parts are not.
-The Building Safety Bill will, however, introduce a new provision into the DPA 1972 extending the remit of the DPA to include the common parts and exteriors: ‘any part of a building consisting of or containing one or more dwellings’ .
+The Building Safety Bill will, however, introduce a new provision into the DPA 1972 extending the remit of the DPA to include the common parts and exteriors: ‘any part of a building consisting of or containing one or more dwellings’.

 Unlike, breach of contract claims where claims are limited to original 1st buyers who bought directly from the developer only, one of the advantages of claims under the DPA 1972 is that the claimants (be they leaseholders or freeholders) do not have to have a contractual relationship with the developer to bring a claim.
 This means that subsequent buyers may have claims, which they would otherwise not have for breach of contract.
-That said, whilst the new limitation periods will undoubtedly help some residents and owners, it probably will not provide a remedy for all their concerns.
+That said, whilst the new limitation periods will undoubtedly help some residents and owners, they probably will not provide a remedy for all their concerns.
 To succeed in such a claim, a claimant must show in particular that the defects being complained of render the dwelling or building ‘unfit for habitation’.

-This ‘unfit for habitation’ test is a relatively high hurdle to surmount and the test has not to date really been explored in Court in the context of fire defects.
-Case law to date shows that ‘unfit for habitation’ means that the dwelling is not capable of being occupied without risk to the safety or health of occupants and without undue inconvenience or discomfort to the occupants.
+This ‘unfit for habitation’ test is a relatively high hurdle to surmount and the test has not to date been explored in Court in the context of fire defects.
+Case law to date shows that ‘unfit for habitation’ means that the dwelling is not capable of being occupied without risk to the safety or health of occupants and undue inconvenience or discomfort to the occupants.
 Whilst many fire safety defects by their very nature represent a risk to the safety or health of occupants, it remains to be seen whether defendants can argue that mitigating steps or early warning systems such as a “waking watch” or 'installing a fire alarm' mean that the test is not met.
-That sais, there is case law does, that suggests that non-compliance with Building Regulations may also indicate that a dwelling is 'likely' to be unfit for habitation.
+That said, there is a case law does, that suggests that non-compliance with Building Regulations may also indicate that a dwelling is 'likely' to be unfit for habitation.
 Again, this may assist residents and owners, as many fire-safety defects are breaches of Building Regulations.

 Section 38 Building Act 1984